eayin2/bacula_scripts/README.md

 Distro dependencies: Both bacula and bareos come with the tool `bls`, i.e. install `bacula-tools` or `bareos-tools` on your distro.

+## Config example
+See the example configs in `bacula_scripts/etc/bacula_scripts/` and modify for your needs.
+The config file `general_conf.py` is used by multiple scripts.

 ## Delete old and orphanned backups
 - Configure Bareos to use only one backup per volume.
 - Configure: